 How Did Fungi Get Under My Nail?

 Fungal toenails are a relatively common complication of ingrown toenails, but it doesn’t take an opening nearly that large for the fungi to sneak under the nail.
-Small gaps and cracks—including those you can’t even see—are all they need.

-Exposing your feet to hot, wet, and/or dark environments where the fungi are likely to congregate put your feet at risk.
+If you already have athlete’s foot, your risk of developing a fungal toenail infection is much higher.
+However, you can also pick up an infection from other sources.
+In particular, exposing your feet to hot, wet, and/or dark environments where the fungi are likely to congregate put your feet at risk.
 Common factors include:

 - Wearing damp, sweaty shoes and socks.